monktastic/blog/pages/keeping-things-straight.md

   4. R<sup>-1</sup>AR

 **Q4.**
-Which of these operators, when written in the original basis, will give the *representation* of A with respect to {Rx, Ry}?
+We want to find the matrix representing A with respect to the axes (Rx, Ry).
+This is equivalent to the matrix of one of the following operators in the original basis.
+Which one?

   1. RA
   2. AR